 OSG Summer Research Positions

 The Office of the Solicitor General (OSG) participates in the Summer Law Intern Program (SLIP) administered by the Department.
-OSG typically hires from two to four 3L law students who will serve in federal judicial clerkships shortly after graduation from law school.
+OSG typically hires up to two 3L law students who will serve in federal judicial clerkships shortly after graduation from law school.
 Interns provide support to OSG attorneys by performing various research and writing tasks, including assisting with the preparation of briefs on the merits in Supreme Court cases.
 Applicants must have strong academic records and excellent research and writing skills.

 This program typically accepts applications between late July and early September of the preceding year (i.e., when candidates are about to begin their third year of law school).
 Candidates may apply for the Department’s Honors Program and transfer to the SLIP upon accepting a federal judicial clerkship.
 If interested, please list OSG as an “employment preference” in your online application.
 For more information on the SLIP, including how to apply, please go to Legal Careers.